dotnetdeveloper20xx/DeveloperShortNotes/README.md

 4. **Can you provide a real-world example of Visitor Pattern?**

-   * A museum guide providing different types of information to different visitors.
+   * A shopping cart system where different types of products receive different discounts via a DiscountVisitor.

 5. **How does Visitor Pattern support the Open/Closed Principle?**

    * New behaviors can be added via new visitor classes without modifying existing elements.

+6. **What is a downside of Visitor Pattern?**

+   * It can be difficult to maintain if the object structure frequently changes.

-6. **Can you use Visitor Pattern without an interface for the visitor?**
+7. **Can you use Visitor Pattern without an interface for the visitor?**

    * It is best practice to use an interface to maintain flexibility.

-7. **What is the main disadvantage of Visitor Pattern?**

-   * It can be difficult to maintain if the object structure frequently changes.

 8. **How do you add a new operation using Visitor Pattern?**

    * By creating a new visitor class that implements the visitor interface.

-9. **What are the common mistakes in using Visitor Pattern?**
+9. **How do you ensure flexibility in Visitor Pattern?**

-   * Tight coupling between visitor and concrete elements, and not maintaining the visitor interface.
+   * By keeping the visitor interface independent of the concrete elements.

-10. **Can the Visitor Pattern be used with unrelated classes?**
+10. **Can Visitor Pattern be used with unrelated classes?**

 * Yes, but it is most effective with a well-defined object hierarchy.